mongodb/docs/source/reference/commands.rst

                 ensure that the total size for the capped collection is sufficient to contain the max.

-   The :mjs:func:`db.createCollection` provides a wrapper function that provides access to this functionality.
+   The :func:`db.createCollection` provides a wrapper function that provides access to this functionality.

 .. dbcommand:: convertToCapped